-- Provide a broad range of housing choices that includes a variety of housing types and densities to promote a safe, healthy living environment for all City residents. - Maintain and plan for affordable housing for all residents. - Increase human interaction and create a sense of place in the community.
+- Provide a broad range of housing choices that includes a variety of housing types and densities to promote a safe, healthy living environment for all City residents. - Maintain and plan for affordable housing for all residents, including workforce housing. - Increase human interaction and create a sense of place in the community.